Elk Knob Master Plan released, public input accepted until July 10

-BOONE — On Tuesday, June 23, the North Carolina Division of Parks and Recreation released its final master plan for development at Elk Knob State Park after being in the planning process since July 2018, according to past Watauga Democrat reports, and the plan is open to public comment until July 10.
+BOONE — On Tuesday, June 23, the North Carolina Division of Parks and Recreation released its final master plan for development at Elk Knob State Park after being in the planning process since July 2018, and the plan is open to public comment until July 10.

 In the master plan, the executive summary detailing the park’s development states that “a major focus of the park is expansion and land acquisition to increase connectivity of the non-contiguous parcels, conservation of critical resources and to connect the (planned) Northern Peaks State Trail” to the park.